 As days and weeks passed we were getting into a routine and I was noticing issues.
 They would rage.
 They were violent.
 The boys would self harm, and my now 8 year old would also try to hurt me and his brother.
 I did all the research I could.
 You know you see and hear from everyone in person and on TV, they just need love, they just need to feel safe, they are just testing to see if you would get rid of them.
 So I followed all the recommendations from my research and none of it worked.
 They were given psychological assessments and it was recommended my 8 yo be placed in a Therapeutic Foster Home.
 I had no idea what this meant but DCS and my agency SW told me not to worry about it.
 As time went on the diagnoses changed from month to month.
 And we were sent for med management and talk therapy.
 And then Intensive In Home therapy.
 Then I adopted them.
 Surely this would make the boys feel safe and maybe lessen their behaviors right?
 Not at all.
 Shortly after the adoption we moved right over the border to Ft.
 Mill SC.

 I was told my now 10 yo suffered from O.D.D, Conduct disorder and ADHD.
-He was violent, destructive, stole and lied constantly.
+He was violent towards himself, destructive, stole and lied constantly.
 He had been in talk therapy and IIH 5 times at that point and nothing had worked.
 His therapist had been recommending a Psychiatric Residential Treatment Facility for almost a year and had added the diagnosis of RAD.
 I originally fought that because the thought of sending my son to live somewhere else was heartbreaking, but I finally consented.
 I didn’t know it was not that simple.
 So I called a bunch of places and finally decided on 3 Rivers in Columbia SC.
 They said there is a waiting list and I need to get a Colocus completed and SC Certificate of Need signed by his doctor.
 Great.
 Simple enough right?
 Wrong.
 The therapy center we were with no longer had Psychiatric services in SC only NC.
 His new psychiatrist refused to sign it stating he has never sent a patient to residential facilities; the parents usually just terminate their rights and make the child the state’s problem and he called his lawyer and no longer wants to see either of my children.
-So I go to his PCP and she refused to sign and says the psychiatrist should.
-Then she suggests I just have my son arrested and let him be the court’s problem.
+So I go to his PCP and she refused to sign and says the psychiatrist should, then she suggests I just have my son arrested and let him be the court’s problem.
 Again I did not want my son to be any one else’s “problem” I wanted to get him the additional help that he needed.

-Then one morning my son went after my other son with a pair of scissors threatening to stab him.
-I immediately got my son to safety and got my other son in the car and took him to Piedmont hospital because we were in crisis.
 Piedmont Psychiatrist turned me away and told me to go to Catawba Mental health.
 So I drove there and they also said there wasn’t much they could do today but I could try another hospital.
 I contacted his case manager who came to my home for crisis and she called Simpatico who called back and said there is nothing they could do.

 I was then advised to bring my children back to Catawba for a 3 hour intake meeting for each of them and advised my case would be staffed the next week.
 I received a call the next day and was advised that Catawba couldn’t get my sons a psychiatrist for 90 days so they would be out of medication for that amount of time and that is not their problem and if I need meds for my children I should take them to the ER every time they need medication.